-I am a historian of colonial North America and the Atlantic World with a particular focus on the cultural history of the Revolutionary period.
+I am a historian of the eighteenth century with a particular focus on the cultural history of the Revolutionary period.
 I received my PhD from the University of Western Ontario in 2015.
-My dissertation explored how loyalists dealt with defeat and exile within eighteenth century honour codes.
-I have an MA in Public History from Western and a Bachelor of Arts (History) from Queen’s University in Kingston, Ontario.
+My current book project explores the role of honor culture in the experience of loyalists in the American Revolution.

 I also research and teach public history and digital history.
 I was the co-editor of Seeing the Past with Computers: Experiments with Augmented Reality and Computer Vision for History (University of Michigan Press, 2019).
 I teach Global history at Huron University College in London, Ontario and Digital Public History in the history graduate program at the University of Western Ontario.

 I can be reached at firstname.lastname@example.org and you can follow me on Twitter @TimCompeau.

 Loyalist Migrations is a most interesting topic.
 You may be aware of my existence, but just in case, I’m sending my book website address. http://gavinwatt.ca/